Things to Do

 What's On

-You are here: Know Before You Go > Brexit Key Messages
+You are here: Home > Know Before You Go > Brexit Key Messages

-From 1 January 2021, you may be wondering how Brexit may affect your travel plans to Northern Ireland and the Republic of Ireland.
+You may be wondering how Brexit may affect your travel plans between Northern Ireland and the Republic of Ireland.

-After the transition period ends on 31st December, there will be changes which are likely to affect how you plan your trip.
-There may be extra steps you will need to take to ensure your visit is enjoyable, smooth and hassle-free including arranging adequate travel insurance, driving documentation, pet travel and using your mobile phone while overseas.
+There may be some extra steps needed to ensure your visit to Northern Ireland is enjoyable, smooth and hassle-free including arranging adequate travel insurance, driving documentation, pet travel and using your mobile phone while overseas.

 We also recommend that you continue to check how your plans to visit Northern Ireland will be affected by the latest coronavirus advice.

-Regardless of the type of UK-EU agreement that is finalised, the Common Travel Area will be maintained for British citizens.
+The UK’s withdrawal from the EU has not affected the rights of British citizens under the Common Travel Area agreement.
 Established in 1923, this arrangement allows citizens of Great Britain and Ireland to travel between the two islands without a passport or visa restrictions*.

-* some air and sea carriers may require passports as photo ID.
+* some air and sea carriers may require a passport as photo ID.

 Select one of the following for more information: